József Varga (footballer, born 1988): Middlesbrough (loan)

 On 25 June 2013, Varga signed on a season-long loan with English team, Middlesbrough.
 He was assigned the number 8 shirt previously worn by Newcastle United loanee Sammy Ameobi last season.
 He made his debut for the English side in the opening match of the 2013–14 Championship season against Leicester City during an eventual 1-2 home loss.
 He was deployed by manager Tony Mowbray on the right-wing.

 He was later played at right back against Millwall and Burnley under the new management of Aitor Karanka, both performances were man of the match performances.

 At the end of the season Varga returned to Debrecen after Middlesbrough refused to take up the option to buy Varga for €650,000 Middlesbrough boss Aitor Karanka stated this was because Varga was not a natural right back and to employ him as so would be a detriment to the player himself.

 International career

-József Varga debuted in the Hungarian national football team on 10 October 2009 against Portugal.
+József Varga debuted in the Hungary national team on 10 October 2009 against Portugal.
 However Hungary lost to 3–0 at the Estádio da Luz in Lisbon Varga's performance was convincing, therefore he became a stable member of the national team during the coaching of the Dutch Erwin Koeman.
 Since then Varga was called up many times and he even played a defender against Sweden in the Euro 2012 qualifiers at the Puskás Ferenc Stadium because two of the key defenders Roland Juhász and Vilmos Vanczák could not play.
 Hungary beat 2–1 Sweden so his performance in the defence contributed to the success of the team.